Bobbybobbets/JadeMonkey/readme.md

 - While a variable may be needed by multiple components, there will be cases where none of them are included in an entity.
 In this case, the variables are dead weight, suggesting bad design.
-- Any developer can add a variable as long as two or more of his components use it; This will eventually lead entities to be poorly managed containers of non-trivial variables.
+- Any developer can add a variable as long as two or more of his components use it; This will eventually lead entities to be poorly managed containers of non-related variables.

 Furthermore, this structure does not properly model component dependencies; the only way to communicate is through those instance variables; so what happens if you need access to an interface?
 Having already coded a big part